Looking for a great deal?

 This is a limited time offer – so act soon!

 The fatal crashes of two Boeing 737 Max 8s within the past six months have prompted a global grounding of the aircraft and questions about design.
 Demand for Boeing aircraft has put pressure on the Chicago-based aviation giant to churn out about 50 planes a month.
 How does the demand to deliver so many planes impact the design process and flight software development?
 Marketplace’s Jed Kim talked with Alwyn Scott, manufacturing and technology correspondent at Reuters.
 He’s been covering aviation for years and says making new planes entails a lot of oversight.
-Today's show is sponsored by Pitney Bowes and Panopto.
-Correction (March 15, 2019): Previous versions of this episode misidentified the location of Boeing's headquarters.
-It has been corrected.
+The following is an edited transcript of their conversation.

 Alwyn Scott: The design of the 737 would have been locked down probably in 2015 when it got its certification from the [Federal Aviation Administration].
 That’s after they will have done all the flight testing and the ground testing.
 They break the wings off to make sure that it can withhold a certain amount of stress.
 They conduct a whole bunch of flight tests.
 It’s a multiyear process to get the planes certified, and then once it’s certified, then that means the design is locked down.

 Jed Kim: How does the Boeing process compare with a competitor like Airbus?